vankasteelj/dlnacasts2/README.md

 Breaking changes:
 - `const list = dlnacasts()` will no longer trigger a `list.update()`
 - `player.on('status', status)` has changed, see below
+- volume API changed, it is now `player.getVolume` and `player.setVolume`

 ## Usage
 ```